Volvo V90 estate - MPG, running costs & CO2

 Volvo V90 MPG & CO2

-Both the diesel versions of the V90 manage entirely reasonable fuel economy and CO2 emissions figures.
-The entry-level one will return around 49mpg on average, while CO2 emissions (starting at 149g/km) aren’t much more than its closest rivals.
-Company-car drivers no longer get such a reasonable Benefit-in-Kind (BiK) rating on diesel cars, thanks to additional the surcharge applied to some models and higher emissions figures calculated under the new WLTP emissions testing.
+The diesel version of the V90 manages entirely reasonable fuel economy and CO2 emissions figures.
+The B4 (D) will return around 49mpg on average, while CO2 emissions (starting at 149g/km) aren’t much more than its closest rivals.
+Company-car drivers no longer get such a reasonable Benefit-in-Kind (BiK) rating on diesel cars, as the government looks to promote a switch to low-emissions cars.

-Every petrol engine now comes with mild-hybrid technology, which has improved the fuel economy of the entry-level B4 to 40.3mpg, and the 158g/km CO2 emissions figure is fairly reasonable for a car of this type.
-The B5 is almost as efficient (40.3mpg) and sits in the same BiK band.
-Because Volvo’s powerful B6 petrol engine adds four-wheel drive, it’s not quite as economical - 35.3mpg and 182g/km will push running costs up for both private and business buyers.
+Every petrol engine now comes with mild-hybrid technology, which has improved the fuel economy of the entry-level B4 (P) to 40.3mpg, and its 158g/km CO2 emissions figure is fairly reasonable for a car of this type.
+The B5 is almost as efficient (39.7mpg) and sits in the same BiK band, near the top of the table.
+Volvo’s powerful B6 petrol with four-wheel drive has been discontinued, and it wasn't quite as economical; 35.3mpg and 182g/km will push running costs up for both private and business buyers.

 VED (road tax) is levied at the discounted rate, while owners will also have to pay the extra surcharge on cars costing more than £40,000 in years two to six of ownership.